Gideon-isa/BasicAlgorithm/README.md

-# Simple Comparison of Array Elemements
+# Simple Comparison of Array Elements